adityaraj5200/Java-interview-QAs/Java interview questions.md

 These methods are often used in situations where multiple threads need to coordinate their actions, such as when working with shared resources or data structures that require specific states before other operations can be performed.
 It's important to note that `wait()`, `notify()`, and `notifyAll()` should only be called from inside a synchronized block or method to ensure proper access control to the shared object being waited upon.

 The main difference between `notify()` and `notifyAll()` lies in the number of threads that will be awakened: using `notify()` wakes up one thread, while `notifyAll()` wakes up all waiting threads.
 This means that if there are multiple threads waiting on an object when `notifyAll()` is called, they will all be notified and compete for the lock again, whereas with `notify()`, only one thread will be awakened at a time.

-To better understand their usage in real-life scenarios, I recommend checking out examples that demonstrate how these methods can be used to implement producer-consumer patterns or resource management within concurrent programs.
-- `Lock`/`Condition` (from `java.util.concurrent.locks`) provide more flexible features (tryLock, fairness, multiple conditions).

 ```java
 Lock lock = new ReentrantLock();